GIScience/ohsome-py/README.md

 ### Query Parameters

 All query parameters are described in the [ohsome API documentation](https://docs.ohsome.org/ohsome-api/stable) and can be passed as `string` objects to the `post()` method.
-In addition, additional Python data types are accespted.
+Other Python data types are accepted as well.

 #### Boundary